 devbase

-devbase is the core data and onchain transaction engine for apps built with .
+devbase is the core data and onchain transaction engine for apps built with dev.fun.
 It enables persistent data storage and onchain logics for your dev.fun apps, such as payments and token management.
 When you integrate devbase into your dev.fun app, your app gains capabilities like onchain transaction logic and wallet integration—without writing any backend or smart contract code manually.

-1. How to integrate devbase into your app
+how to integrate devbase into your app

 Example prompt: